LazurasLong/UnityJS/README.md

 # UnityJS

-UnityJS is a plugin for Unity 5 that integrates JavaScript and web browser components into Unity.
+UnityJS is a plugin for Unity 5 that integrates JavaScript and web browser components into Unity, including a JSON messaging system and a C# bridge, using JSON.net.

-It works on Android, iOS, macOS and Windows.
+It works on WebGL, Android, iOS, macOS, and Windows [TODO].

-unity-js is derived from gree's unity-webview https://github.com/gree/unity-webview
+UnityJS is derived from gree's unity-webview https://github.com/gree/unity-webview

 unity-webview is derived from keijiro-san's